Create

 Prerequisites

-- Token contract addresses for assets being exchanged
+- Token contract addresses for the assets being exchanged

-Configure the asset transfers that make up your settlement.
-Each flow specifies:
+On Asset Flows, add the transfers that make up the settlement.
+Each flow defines the asset, sender, recipient, and amount.

 Local vs external flows